it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/voter_reg.rst

    ===================================  ============================================================================
    Connectedness                        System Type and Additional Information
    ===================================  ============================================================================
    Network Connected                    Online Registration.
-In addition, the master registration database or system itself should be considered network connected.
+In addition, the master registration database, system itself, and online voter lookups should be considered network connected.
    Indirectly Connected                 Not applicable in most voter registration implementations.
    Not Connected                        Paper-based registration.
    Additional Transmission-based Risks  Transmission of a registration via email or fax leverages a digital component.